python/devguide/internals/interpreter.rst

 When the generator is resumed, the interpreter pushes the ``_PyInterpreterFrame`` onto the stack and resumes execution.
 (There is more hairiness for generators and their ilk, we'll discuss these in a later section in more detail.)

-XXX Also frame layout and use, locals "plus"
+(TODO: Also frame layout and use, and "locals plus".)

 All sorts of variables
 ======================